StephenL13/discord-bot-template/README.md

 # Discord.js v13 Bot Template
 Hey everyone!
 This is what I regularly use for further reference to the bots I create.
 The `config.json` file is provided for fields to edit the code (e.g.: prefix) except bot tokens reserved via `.env` file.
 Included in this repository are the command and event handlers plus a free HTTP server to run and monitor using UptimeBot or BetterUptime (applicable for Replit users).

 If you have questions, comments, or concerns, you may post on the Issues tab or [visit my support server.](https://discord.gg/ghN4SzhJTB)

-<br>Regards and wishes,<br>Stephen L.
+Regards and wishes,<br>Stephen L.

 ⚠ **Few reminders:** [It is best to know **JavaScript** first](https://www.youtube.com/watch?v=OWqplFjXwQc).
 But if you're knowledgeable enough to this programming language, you may check out these channels below.</br></br>
 https://www.youtube.com/reconlxx</br>